 Why the trend can (often) be your friend

-At MIM, our philosophy is based on owning businesses with future cash flows that are expected to be large compared with their market value.
+At Montgomery Investment Management, our philosophy is based on owning businesses with future cash flows that are expected to be large compared with their market value.
 Fundamental analysis is not the only way to think about equities, but it has a strong intuitive appeal, sound theoretical underpinnings, and has been applied to good effect by a number of very successful investors over the years.

 Another approach in common use is technical analysis – the forecasting of future share prices based on observation of historical share prices.
 Fundamental investors tend to be dismissive of technical analysis, and it is certainly easier to make a list of notable (and rich) fundamental investors than it is a list of notable chartists.
 However, if we’re being completely honest, it is a bit of an over-simplification to say that one approach works and the other doesn’t.